moezthedev/flaskurlmini/README.md

 Start using docker-compose up
-Don't forget to add .env file where mongo_uri is fetched.
+Please Don't forget to add .env file where mongo_uri is fetched.